English中文(简体)FrançaisEspañolالعربيةРусскийPortuguês

 • Monosodium glutamate (MSG)

-• Inosinate (IMP)and guanylate (GMP)
+• Inosinate (IMP)et guanylate (GMP)

 • L-glutamic acid derivatives